Implantable Cardioverter-Defibrillator (ICD)

 Some people who have severe heart failure or serious arrhythmias (irregular heartbeats) are candidates for implantable defibrillators.
 These devices are surgically placed and deliver pacing, or an electric countershock, to the heart when a life-threatening abnormal rhythm is detected.
+They have saved millions of lives, but may not be for everyone.
+This is a shared decision by the patient and physician.
+Learn more about implantable devices.

 - What is a left ventricular assist device (LVAD)?